wbamberg/idl-reference/docs/nsIDOMDataTransfer.md

 specified index, or null if it does not exist.
 The index should be in the
 range from zero to itemCount - 1.

-@param format the format of the data to look up
-@returns the data of the given format, or null if it doesn't exist.
-@throws NS_ERROR_DOM_INDEX_SIZE_ERR if index is greater or equal than itemCount

 #### Parameters ####